top of page

 Sonata No 8 for piano and violin Op 30 No3

-I Allegro assai
+i Allegro assai

-I Tempo di menuetto molto moderato e grazioso
+ii Tempo di menuetto molto moderato e grazioso

-Iii Allegro vivace
+iii Allegro vivace

 Travelling By Tuba Report

-Hawick Music Club press report following the Travelling by Tuba Performance on September 12th 2021
+Hawick Music Club press report following the Travelling by Tuba Performance

 In Hawick, the term Pleasant Sunday Afternoon is usually associated with the PSA Choir, but it’s a phrase I would readily apply to last Sunday afternoon’s concert – Travelling by Tuba – hosted by Hawick Music Club.
 Sunday’s performers – Stewart Death (piano) and Chris Cranham (tuba) had their audience captivated right from the start with a mix of quality musicianship, playful education and great humour.